pkdone/practical-mongodb-aggregations-book/src/intro/introduction.md

 * Copying and transforming subsets of data from one collection to another
 * Navigating relationships between records, looking for patterns
 * Data masking to redact and obfuscate sensitive data
-* Peforming the Transform (T) part of an Extract-Load-Transform ([ELT](https://en.wikipedia.org/wiki/Extract,_load,_transform)) workload
+* Performing the Transform (T) part of an Extract-Load-Transform ([ELT](https://en.wikipedia.org/wiki/Extract,_load,_transform)) workload
 * Data quality reporting and cleansing
-* Updating a materialized view with the results of the most recent source data changes
+* Updating a materialised view with the results of the most recent source data changes
 * Representing data ready to be exposed via SQL/ODBC/JDBC (using MongoDB's [BI Connector](https://docs.mongodb.com/bi-connector/))
 * Supporting machine learning frameworks for efficient data analysis (e.g. via MongoDB's [Spark Connector](https://docs.mongodb.com/spark-connector))
 * _...and many more_